JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 | Elevation     | Area (cumulative)   |Integral of the curve formed by elevation and area, using the trapezoidal rule.                 |

 Strahler (1952)

+If the user inputs contour lines, the values ​​will be calculated taking into account all DEM elevations, and then area values ​​will be interpolated for the contour lines the user input.

 ## References
 - Horton, R. E. (1932).
 Drainage-basin characteristics.
 Transactions of the American Geophysical Union, 13, 350–361.